MerjTek/MerjTek.MonoGame.OpenVr/README.md

 ## ToDo List
 * Controllers
-    * Update the OVRControllerProfile to include axis information forthe touchpad, joystick, and or triggers
+    * Update the OVRControllerProfile to include axis information for the touchpad, joystick, and or triggers
     * Update the bits of each button in every profile once I obtain the correct information.
 * DirectX
     * Solve the Rendertarget2D submission errors.